 But times have changed.
 I don’t know about you, but it takes a little more than some pretty flowers and a white background to get my interest these days.
 I’m not such a cheap date anymore.

 Enter, the across-the-grid collage.
+You might also know of it as the Instagram puzzle feed grid.
 The perfectly planned feed’s handsome cousin from overseas.
 This one takes high-maintenance to the next level, but, boy is it nice to look at.

 If you’re not sure what I’m talking about, check out our Instagram feed.
 Insert shameless plug about following us on Instagram here.